-Everything Hinge does is measurable.
-All the features they release have metrics they expect them to impact.
-Using Mixpanel, they choose the problems they want to solve and the impact they want the resolution to accomplish.
-By harnessing empathy through qualitative measurements and user behavior insights with Mixpanel, Tim and the team helped transform how relationships are formed online.
-In the process, Hinge helped more people connect with others, and ultimately accomplish the good type of churn they like to see–which is finding love on the app.
+Having used Mixpanel from its infancy, everything Hinge does is measurable.
+The teams use Mixpanel to choose the problems they want to solve and the impact they want to achieve.
+All the features they release have expected impacted metrics tied to them.
+By harnessing empathy through qualitative measurements and user behavior insights, Tim and the team continue to transform how relationships are formed online—ultimately accomplishing the good type of churn they like to see, finding love on the app.